dmitrisalov/Infinity-Cube/README.md

 # InfinityCube
-An physics-based infinite runner made in Unity.
+A physics-based infinite runner made in Unity.